Fiona Ferro: 2017: Success in qualifying rounds

-2018
+2018: First ITF title, Top 100

 On 11 February, Ferro won her first ITF singles title in Grenoble.
 She had to win three qualifying matches to reach the singles main-draw of a WTA Tour event for the first time in 2018, at the International tournament in Rabat, losing in the first round to another qualifier, Paula Badosa Gibert.
 Ferro also played in Strasbourg, where she had entered the singles main draw as a wildcard, losing in the first round to the sixth seed Tímea Babos.

 Ferro received a singles main-draw wildcard for the French Open, just like she did in 2014, 2015 and 2017.
-She won the first Grand Slam singles main-draw match of her career and also picked up her first career win over a player ranked in the top 100 at the French Open when she defeated world No. 61, Carina Witthöft, in the first round.
-She lost to the No. 3 seed Garbiñe Muguruza in the second round.
+She won the first Grand Slam singles main-draw match of her career and also picked up her first career win over a player ranked in the top-100 at the French Open when she defeated world No. 61, Carina Witthöft, in the first round.
+She lost to third seed Garbiñe Muguruza in the second round.

 On 22 October 2018, Ferro attained a career-high of world No. 100 in the WTA singles rankings and became the 43rd Frenchwoman to break inside the top 100 of those rankings.